MorozKaTV/cyclistic-bike-share-analysis/README.md

 ## Findings
 The full analysis and findings are documented in the accompanying PDF presentation.
 In summary:
-- **Annueal embers** ride primarily on weekdays during rush hours, concentrated at commuter locations.
+- **Annual embers** ride primarily on weekdays during rush hours, concentrated at commuter locations.
 - **Casual riders** peak on weekends in the afternoon, concentrated at tourist destinations.

 ## Limitations